dmbarth/Benefits.Administration.Demo/demo-notes.md

 ### Global Exception Handler

+### Audit Tables
+- Additions and edits would need to be captured for Employee and Dependents

 ### REST Operations
 - Remove `api` prefix and use domain identifier
 - Add additional response types and models to complete the OpenAPI specification